 How I made my own wedding dress (and did not turn it into a disaster)

 As I skipped through my Forties, little hope did I have to marry at some point in my life.
+That I made my own wedding dress is an added bonus, really.
 Well… “It always comes as a surprise” is a rather fitting tune from the Pet Shop Boys “Bilingual” Album and my new hymn on all thing love and romance.
 One Saturday night when I came home from an on-call and just wanted my dinner in bed followed by a few pages of a novel, I found a box of macaroons and my boyfriend holding a ring box in bed, too.
 A few months later, we married in a small ceremony.
 And I made my wedding dress.
 Having sewn rather basic clothes and curtains before, I am still surprised it did not turn into a disaster!

 Which dress for a small informal wedding?